SAP/code-pal-for-abap/docs/checks/interface-in-class.md

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [Interface in Class Check](interface-in-class.md)

-## Interface in Class Check
+## Interface Missing Check

 ### What is the Intent of the Check?

-The Is Interface in Class check searches for public methods without an interface.
+The "Interface Missing" (is interface in class?) check searches for public methods without an interface.

 ### How does the check work?

-This check counts only `DATA` and `CLASS-DATA` within a global or local, `CLASS DEFINITION` or `INTERFACE`.
-Inherited attributes and all constants are not counted.
-A structure is counted as one attribute, no matter how many attributes are in the structure.
+Since every class having at least one public method should implement an interface, this check searches for public methods within a class without having an associated interface (being implemented).

 ### Which attributes can be maintained?